 All Murphy’s vessels are operating at limited capacity, with renewed deck plans, or plexiglass barriers, to facilitate 6 foot (2 metre) physical distancing.
 If physical distancing is unable to be consistency maintained on a particular tour, the company will implement mandatory use of masks for staff and guests on that tour.
 The company will provide disposable masks to guests, as required.
 The ferry to Georges Island requires mandatory masks usage for all guests and crew.

 To control passenger flow and manage guest capacity aboard our vessels, timed ticketing entry is being implemented, and advance group reservations are required.

 We will implement policies and post signage where customers can be refused entry if displaying signs of fever and/or cough, or symptoms of COVID-19.
 Refunds will be given to any pre-booked guest, if they are refused admission to a tour.

 All staff will be screened prior to commencing their shifts.
 If exhibiting symptoms, they will be required to leave the work site.

-Guests will be required to use hand sanitizer, at stations provided, prior to entering all our premises (including gift shops, restaurant and prior to boarding vessels).
+Guests will be required to use hand sanitizer, at stations provided, prior to entering all our premises (including company store and prior to boarding vessels).
 Staff will also be reminded and encouraged to frequently hand wash.

 High Touch Surface Sanitation

 High-contact areas in our restaurant, gift shop and aboard our boats will be sanitized (with documentation) with higher frequency, including full sanitization between tours.
-Such areas on vessels include: hand rails, seats, tables, chair backs and washrooms.
-All restaurant tables and chairs will be thoroughly sanitized between uses.
-Extra time is allotted between tours and restaurants seatings for sanitation.
+Such areas on vessels include: handrails, seats, tables, chair backs and washrooms.
+Extra time is allotted between tours for sanitation.
 Health Canada approved cleaning products and methods are being used.

 Best practices in physical distancing for staff and guests are implemented at all sites, including: spaced floor